G. Girish

-Justice G. Girish (b.
-17 May 1967) is an Indian judge serving in the Kerala High Court.
+Justice G. Girish (born 17 May 1967) is an Indian judge serving in the Kerala High Court.

 Early life and education

 Girish was born on 17 May 1967 in Kerala, India.
 He completed his early education at N.S.S College, Pandalam, and went on to study law at the Government Law College in Thiruvananthapuram.
 After completing his law degree, he enrolled as an advocate in December 1990 and began practicing law in Adoor.
 Girish was sworn in as an Additional Judge of the High Court of Kerala on 25 October, 2023.

 He was appointed as a permanent judge of that high court from 1 September 2025.